 Our Analysis and Test Results

 If you're looking for the most functions, the Mini Pro 20 has got them.
-The OneUp EDC comes in a close second in the features department with 21, and the Crankbrothers M19 and the Blackburn Tradesman right behind that with 19 and 18 functions respectively.
-The 2 lightest weight models we tested both have far fewer tools, the Lezyne V10 with 10, and the Specialized EMT Pro MTB with 13.
-That said, how many tools you need depends on your needs, but we'll generally take the 50g weight penalty to carry the feature-packed Mini Pro 20.
+The OneUp EDC and Lezyne RAP-21 CO2 come in a close second in the features department with 21 each, and the Pedros Rx Micro-20 and the Crankbrothers M19 sit right behind that with 20 and 19 functions respectively.
+That said, how many tools you want depends on your needs, but we'll generally take the 50g weight penalty to carry the feature-packed Mini Pro 20.

 The tools themselves are on the shorter side, but still plenty long to reach most bolts with ease.
 One thing we were initially disappointed by but later came to enjoy is the fact that the chain breaker needs to be removed from the main body of the tool for use.
-At first, this seemed like an inconvenience, but this actually allows for easier manipulation of the tool with a larger tab on the bottom of the chain breaker to grasp.
-This is in contrast to some of the smaller chain breakers, like those found on the Lezyne V10 of the OneUp EDC, which are just a little harder to get a really firm grip on.
-While we really didn't mind the overall ergonomics and hand feel of the Mini Pro 20, it was ultimately outdone in this metric by the Specialized EMT Pro MTB and the Crankbrothers M19 with their more contoured side plates and impressively comfortable grips.
+At first, this seemed like an inconvenience, but this allows for easier manipulation of the tool with a larger tab on the bottom of the chain breaker to grasp.
+This is in contrast to some of the smaller chain breakers, like those found on the Lezyne V10 or the OneUp EDC, which are just a little harder to get a firm grip on.
+While we didn't mind the overall ergonomics and hand feel of the Mini Pro 20, it was ultimately outdone in this metric by the Specialized EMT Pro MTB, Crankbrothers M19, and Crankbrothers F15 with their more contoured side plates and impressively comfortable grips.

 Considering the number of tools and functions packed into the Mini Pro 20, it is shockingly small in its overall size and weight.
-It tips the scales at 153g for just the tool, and 161g in its neoprene case.
+It tips the scales at 153g for just the tool and 161g in its neoprene case.
 It is by no means necessary to use the case that the tool comes in, but it is a nice feature should you stash the tool with other metal objects in your pack or saddle bag, or against your body in a jersey pocket or storage bibs.
-Including the case, it weighs roughly 10-15g less than the heaviest models in our test, and around 55g more than the lightest competitors.
-If you are truly weight obsessed then you'll probably be happier with fewer features and less weight with the Lezyne V10 or the Specialized EMT Pro MTB.
+Including the case, it weighs roughly 10-25g less than the heaviest models in our test, and around 55g more than the lightest competitors.
+If you are truly weight obsessed then, you'll probably be happier with fewer features and less weight with the Ninja 16+ or the Specialized EMT Pro MTB.
 If you're more interested in tools and functions then the Mini Pro 20 is still lightweight considering all of its features.

 The size of this multi-tool is also impressive.
-It is nearly tied for the second smallest model in the test with the Specialized EMT Pro MTB.
-The two tools are the same width, but the ToPeak is an eighth of an inch longer and slightly thicker overall.
-Considering the fact that it has 10 more functions than the Specialized tool we think this is quite impressive.
-While all of the multi-tools in this review are plenty portable, the Mini Pro 20 is noticeably smaller than the Crankbrother M19, Blackburn Tradesman, and Park Tool IB-3.
+It isn't too much larger than the smallest tool in our test the Ninja 16+.
+Because it has seven more functions than the Ninja 16+ we think this is quite impressive.
+While all of the multi-tools in this review are plenty portable, the Mini Pro 20 is noticeably smaller than the Crankbrothers M19, Blackburn Tradesman, and Park Tool IB-3.
 While the OneUp EDC is easily portable in its own way, the Mini Pro 20 offers more in the way of versatility.

 Ease of Use

 The Mini-Pro 20 is just about as easy to use as most of the other tools in this test.
-It loses a little ground in this metric due to the fact that you need to remove it from its case, and the chain tool needs to be removed to use any of the tools associated with that part of the tool.
+It loses a little ground in this metric because you need to remove it from its case, and the chain tool needs to be removed to use any of the tools associated with that part of the tool.
 Taking the tool out of its cover is fantastically simple, but it is an extra step that some of the models don't have.
-You also need to keep track of the case so you don't lose it.
-Should you chose to not carry the case of the 9g weight savings, then you won't have to pull the tool out of its case every time you use it.
+You also need to keep track of the case, so you don't lose it.
+Should you chose not to carry the case for the 9g weight savings, then you won't have to pull the tool out of its case every time you use it.

 The majority of the tools on the Mini Pro 20 are straightforward to find and fold out.
 The most commonly used sizes of hex keys even have their size printed on them for quick and easy identification.
 The less frequently used tools, like the chain breaker, the spoke wrenches, the chain hook, and the tool tightener all live on the chain breaker.
 In the case of the Mini Pro 20, the chain breaker is a separate piece that is held in place on one side of the tool by way of the pin pusher threaded through the side plate.
 It is held securely in place here and stays out of the way until you need to use it.
 Using the chain breaker, or any of the tools integrated into it, involves removing it from the rest of the tool.
 This is an added step, but as we mentioned above, it improves the overall ergonomics of the chain breaker and makes it easier and more comfortable to use.

 We found the Mini Pro 20 to be on par with most of the other all-metal tools in this review from a durability standpoint.
 We feel, however, that it outperforms the Park Tool IB-3 with its stripped Torx 25 bit and less durable slotted plastic tire lever.
-We also feel that the large amounts of plastic involved in the body of the OneUp EDC tool may also be prone to breakage and premature wear.
+We also think that the large amounts of plastic involved in the body of the OneUp EDC and Euro17 tools may also be prone to breakage and premature wear.

 The Mini Pro 20 is a great multi-tool for any type of cycling.
 It has all of the functions you could ever need, with good ergonomics at a reasonably low weight and small size.
 We wouldn't hesitate to toss this in our fanny pack for mountain biking and switch it to our saddlebag or jersey pocket for a road or gravel ride.

-With a retail price of only $35, the Mini Pro 20 is a great value, especially considering the fact that it's our highest rated multi-tool and our Editor's Choice Award winner.
+With a retail price of only $35, the Mini Pro 20 is a great value, especially because it's our highest rated multi-tool and our Editor's Choice Award winner.
 The price difference among most of the multi-tools is relatively minimal, but we think you get a lot for your money here.

 Of the seven different models we tested, the Mini Pro 20 rose to the top as our highest rated contender and is the winner of our first ever bike multi-tool Editor's Choice Award.
 ToPeak has managed to create an incredibly versatile feature-packed tool with good ergonomics at a relatively lightweight and small size.
 If you're looking for the multi-tool that can do it all and comes in a well-designed and tight little package, then check out the reasonably priced and fully-featured Mini Pro 20.